-The corporate governance structure of Enel is compliant with the principles contained in the Italian Corporate Governance Code (), to which the Company adheres as "large company" with "nonconcentrated ownership" (), and is also inspired by international best practices.
+The corporate governance structure of Enel is compliant with the principles contained in the Corporate Governance Code(2), to which the Company adheres as "large company" with "non-concentrated ownership"(3) and is also inspired by international best practices.

 The corporate governance system adopted by Enel is aimed at achieving the objective of sustainable success, as it seeks to create value for the shareholders over the long term, taking into account both the environmental and social relevance of the Group's business operations and the consequent need, in conducting such operations, to adequately consider the interests of the relevant stakeholders.
+The system of corporate governance adopted by Enel and described in this document is functional to the performance of business activities and the pursuit of corporate strategies.

 In compliance with the current legal framework applicable in Italy to listed companies, the organizational structure of the Company includes:

-- a board of directors responsible for managing the Company, which established among its members (i) board committees with preliminary, proactive and advisory functions, in order to ensure an adequate internal allocation of its functions, as well as (ii) a related-parties committee, which carries out the functions set out by law and by the specific corporate procedure; - a board of statutory auditors responsible for monitoring (i) the Company's compliance with the law and bylaws, as well as compliance with proper management principles in the carrying out of the Company's activities, (ii) the process of financial disclosure and the adequacy of the Company's organizational structure, internal audit system, and administration and accounting system, (iii) the audit of the stand-alone and the consolidated financial statements and the independence of the external audit firm and, lastly (iv) how the corporate governance rules provided by the Corporate Governance Code are actually implemented;
+a board of directors responsible for managing the Company, which established among its members (i) board committees with preliminary, proactive and advi-

+- sory functions, in order to ensure an adequate internal allocation of its functions, as well as (ii) a related parties committee, which carries out the functions set out by law and by the specific corporate procedure; - a board of statutory auditors responsible for monitoring (i) the Company's compliance with the law and bylaws, as well as compliance with proper management principles in the carrying out of the Company's activities, (ii) the process of financial disclosure and the adequacy of the Company's organizational structure, internal audit system, and administration and accounting system, (iii) the audit of the stand-alone and the consolidated financial statements and the independence of the external audit firm and, lastly (iv) how the corporate governance rules provided by the Corporate Governance Code are actually implemented; - a shareholders' meeting, called to resolve in either an ordinary or extraordinary session among other things, upon: (i) the appointment or removal of members of the board of directors and the board of statutory auditors, as well as their compensation and responsibilities, (ii) the approval of financial statements and the allocation